The Garden Tool Used For Centuries With Many Names (Dibble, Dibbler, Dibber)

 The Plastic Dibber

 I know we use ours on the farm constantly (I just used it for planting Ranunculus and Anemone today), and after a 1000 bulbs, i am thankful for this handy tool.
-But its not only for planting.
+Dibbers have a wide variety of uses.
 Here are all the uses for a dibber:

 - To make holes in soil for seed planting

-- To make holes in soil for bulb planting
+- A hole-maker in soil for bulb planting

-- To break up potted plant roots before planting in the garden
+- You can break up potted plant roots as you plant them in the garden

 - For leverage in propagation with large roots.